Perpendicularly magnetized Tb/Co multilayers featuring tilted uniaxial anisotropy: Experiments and modeling: Magnetic Characterization

 Based on the previous observations we also expect a direct influence of the Tb and Co thicknesses on the magnetic compensation temperature.
 As $\mathrm{T_{M}}$ corresponds to the temperature at which the magnetic moments of both sub-lattices are compensated (meaning that Eq.\eqref{eq:MTotalT} must be set to zero).
 For instance, we can test for samples with $t_{\mathrm{Tb}}\geq 0.91$ if the observed increase of the $\mathrm{T_{M}}$, when \xTb~increases, is purely related to the increment of the total amount of Tb within the sample.
 Under same assumed hypothesis, we find that the $\mathrm{T_{M}}$ scales with the other quantities as:

-Note that this equation describes the dependence observed in Fig. \ref{fig:MdeT}, evidencing that $\mathrm{T_{M}}$ increases because the second term is getting smaller as the \xTb~increases.
-In Fig. \ref{fig:ModelTm}b) we plot the compensation temperature $\mathrm{T_{M}}$ as a function of \xTb~extracted from Fig. \ref{fig:MdeT} (magenta empty stars), along with the values obtained by inserting the values obtained from the fitting of Eq.\eqref{eq:aTb} and \eqref{eq:bTb} in Eq. \eqref{eq:ModelTm} (open black squares).
+Where $t^*_\mathrm{Tb} =\frac{\alpha_2 M_S^{\mathrm{Co}}}{\alpha M_S^{\mathrm{Tb}}}t_\mathrm{Co}$ is a parameter determined by the saturation magnetization of the two sub-lattices and by the Co layer thickness.
+The experimental value, $t^*_\mathrm{Tb} = 0.2$ nm, corresponds to the Tb thickness at which the parameter $b$ vanished, i. e., $b(t^*_\mathrm{Tb}) = 0$.
+Note that Eq. (\ref{eq:ModelTm}) describes the dependence observed in Fig. \ref{fig:MdeT}, evidencing that $\mathrm{T_{M}}$ increases because the second term is getting smaller as the \xTb~increases.
+In Fig. \ref{fig:ModelTm}b) we plot the compensation temperature $\mathrm{T_{M}}$ as a function of \xTb~extracted from Fig. \ref{fig:MdeT} (magenta stars), together with the results of Eq. \eqref{eq:ModelTm} (blue line), evaluated using the mean value of the parameters obtained from fitting the experimental data with Eqs.\eqref{eq:aTb} and \eqref{eq:bTb}.
+The uncertainty in each $\mathrm{T_{M}}$ determination is $\pm2$ K, which is much smaller than the symbol size and has therefore been omitted for clarity.
+In addition, the uncertainty in the $\mathrm{T_{M}}$ values computed from Eq. \eqref{eq:ModelTm} is shown as the blue shaded region, obtained by propagating all parameter uncertainties extracted from the fits to the experimental data and by conservatively assuming a 1 \AA~error margin in the Tb thickness.
 The good agreement between the measured and the estimated values for $\mathrm{T_{M}}$ evidences that the $\mathrm{T_{M}}$ as a function of \xTb~is mainly driven by the Tb/Co ratio of each sample.
-Indeed, same trend was reported by other authors for $\mathrm{T_{M}}$ beyond room temperature in multilayers with higher Tb compositions \cite{Alebrand2012, LAvilesSR2021} or below room temperature in Gd alloys. \cite{Nava2025}
+Indeed, the same trend was reported by other authors for $\mathrm{T_{M}}$ beyond room temperature in multilayers with higher Tb compositions \cite{Alebrand2012, LAvilesSR2021} or below room temperature in Gd alloys. \cite{Nava2025}

 Continuing with the study of the magnetic properties of the sample set, in Fig. \ref{fig:MdHAllSamples}a), we present the OOP hysteresis cycles at room temperature that were carried out by VSM magnetometry.
 We can see that all hysteresis cycles are square shaped, evidencing a dominant PMA.
 Increasing the \xTb, the \hc~increases while \ms~decreases, concomitant with the results shown in Fig. \ref{fig:MdeT} at room temperature.
 These magnetic properties are summarized in Fig. \ref{fig:MdHAllSamples}b), where it is possible to see that for a \xTb = \qty{1.3}{\nm}, the \ms~is fully compensated and \hc~diverges at room temperature, as usually observed in multilayers \cite{LAvilesSR2020, Frackowiak2022} and alloys of similar composition.\cite{Ciuciulkaite2020, Alebrand2012}